kumagai-group/pydefect/docs_rst/vertical_transition_level.rst

     | correction energy  |  0.61685   |
     +--------------------+------------+

-The :code:`gkfo_correction.pdf` shows the potential profile caused by addition/removal of the electron and its alignment term.
+The :code:`gkfo_correction.pdf` shows the potential profile resulting from the addition/removal of an electron, along with its alignment contributions.

 .. image:: gkfo_correction.png

-For the absorption energy, one needs to know the conduction band minimum position, which is now 9.2376 eV in MgAl2O4.
-And, the total energies of initial and final states are -405.739 and -411.920 eV, respectively.
+To compute the absorption energy, we need the conduction band minimum (CBM), which is 9.2376 eV for MgAl₂O₄.
-Therefore, the absorption energy is
+Assuming the total energies of the initial and final states are -405.739 eV and -411.920 eV, respectively, the absorption energy is computed as:

 ::

     -411.920 + 405.739 + 9.2376 + 0.61685 = 3.67345 eV

-It is also worthwhile to check the eigenvalues of initial and final states.
+It is also informative to inspect the eigenvalues of the initial and final states.

-We can obtain the :code:`eigenvalues.pdf`, which looks as
+You can visualize these using :code:`eigenvalues.pdf`, which appear as:

 .. image:: eigenvalues_final.png

-and the initial :code:`eigenvalues.pdf` looks as
+And for the initial state:

 .. image:: eigenvalues_initial.png